 What is income protection insurance?

-- income protection insurance is a type of sick pay insurance that pays out a pre-agreed sum of money on a monthly basis if the insured person is unable to work due to an accident or illness
+- Income protection insurance is a type of sick pay insurance that pays out a pre-agreed sum of money monthly if the insured person is unable to work due to an accident or illness

 - The maximum level of cover under an income protection policy is limited to around 60-70% of your gross monthly salary